 The rubber o-ring that comes with a gas-operated semiautomatic will inevitably break down as you continue to use your shotgun for years.
 There are cases where people report their o-rings last for decades, never needing any replacement.
 For many others, though, the o-rings need to be maintained before anything else happens to the gun.

-Without being able to modify the amount of gas that goes into the barrel with each shot, you won’t be able to change the system to accommodate different strengths of shotshells.
+Without being able to modify the amount of gas that goes into the barrel with each shot, you won’t be able to change the system to accommodate different strengths of shells.
 If you’re not deep into customization options, this shouldn’t affect you, but be aware if you’re used to swapping parts.
 The Remington 1100 was released at a time when modifications weren’t as prevalent as they are today.

 If you do find that your o-rings need replacing, they are very affordable.
 If your usual store is out of stock for the Remington 1100, you can swap them out with a generic #21 Viton version instead.

 The Remington 1100 comes in a couple different variations.
 You can find a 2 ¾” and 3” version, and you’ll begin to notice some of the differences between pump-action shotguns and semi-automatic shotguns here.
-The latter only handles one type of ammo on a consistent basis, preferring to stick to heavy or light ammo without changing between the two in the same session.
+The latter only handles one type of ammo on a consistent basis, preferring to stick with heavy or light ammo without changing between the two in the same session.

 If you insist on finding a version of the Remington 1100 that accepts more than one kind of ammo, you can search for the Versa-Max.
 You might consider swapping out a barrel if you’re dead-set on different shell lengths, but we think you’re better off with one shotgun and one barrel.

-Usage in hunting
+Usage in Hunting

 If you’re planning on taking down an animal, the Remington 1100 is a perfect fit for your venture into the woods or mountains.
 Using the stock feels like a natural extension of your body when you hoist up the weapon for aiming.

-You’ll feel a click with the cross-bolt safety, so be careful if you’re getting too close to your target.
+You’ll feel a click with the crossbolt safety, so be careful if you’re getting too close to your target.
 The other parts of the gun are tailored for hunting.
 If you want, you can use your Remington 1100 without a sling to make for a better exit strategy.
 This is entirely up to you and your comfort level with your surroundings.

 Bear in mind that the 1100 is heavier than most modern shotguns, but this can actually work to your advantage.
 Because of the weight contained in the gun itself, it will stabilize better in your grip, making you a better shooter.